How to Successfully Start Homeschooling

 There's also negative noise like family members who don't agree with your choice to homeschool children.
 When it comes to those who aren't supportive of your family's choice, set boundaries on the discussions you are willing to have with them.
 Homeschooling is a big job so reducing the negativity is a must if you don't want unnecessary frustrations to enter your home's atmosphere.

 Don't homeschool alone.
 When I started homeschooling, I hung out on The Homeschool Lounge because I didn't have any IRL friends who homeschooled.
 It was great forum to bounce ideas off of other homeschooling parents and to get support.
-You can also find support in Facebook groups, searching for local meetups on Meetup.com, or by heading to the library or park midday until you run into a homeschooling family or two.
+You can also find support in Facebook groups like Joy in the Ordinary-Homeschool Community, searching for local meetups on Meetup.com, or by heading to the library or park midday until you run into a homeschooling family or two.

 You can't do everything at once.
 Homeschooling is a bit by bit process so don't try to rush to get everything done in one day, one week, or one year.
 Be intentional about what you are doing at each stage in your homeschooling journey.
 In the end, all of the hard work and time will come together.